zpaolo11x/Arcadeflow/README.md

 - 'Reset last played' : Remove all last played data from the current romlist
 - MASTER ROMLIST
 - 'Enable Master Romlist' : Turn this on and set master romlist path so AF can manage it
-- 'Master Romlist Path' : If you are using a master romlist, locate it here to enable AF master romlist optimisation.
+- 'Master Romlist Path' : If you are using a master romlist, locate it here to enable AF master romlist optimisation
 - ROMLIST EXPORT
 - 'Export to gamelist xml' : You can export your romlist in the XML format used by EmulationStation
 - COLLECTIONS